James Weldon Johnson: Investigation of the U.S. occupation of Haiti

+His 1920 report about "the economic corruption, forced labor, press censorship, racial segregation and wanton violence introduced to Haiti by the U.S. occupation encouraged numerous African Americans to flood the State Department and the offices of Republican Party officials with letters" calling for an end to the abuses and to remove troops.
+The United States finally ended its occupation of Haiti in 1934, 16 years after any threat from Germany had been ended by its defeat in the First World War.

-Literary writing
+Literary work

 Johnson's first success as a writer was the poem "Lift Ev'ry Voice and Sing" (1899), which his brother Rosamond later set to music; the song became unofficially known as the "Negro National Anthem".
 During his time in the diplomatic service, Johnson completed what became his best-known book, The Autobiography of an Ex-Colored Man, which he published anonymously in 1912.
 He chose anonymity to avoid any controversy that might endanger his diplomatic career.

+That novel explores issues of racial identity and “passing” in the twentieth century, a common theme for the writers of the 1920s.
 It was not until 1927 that Johnson acknowledged writing the novel, stressing that it was not a work of autobiography but mostly fictional.

 In this period, he also published his first poetry collection, Fifty Years and Other Poems (1917).
-It showed his increasing politicization and adoption of the black vernacular influences that characterize his later work.
+It showed his increasing politicization and adoption of the Black vernacular influences that characterize his later work.

 Johnson returned to New York, where he was involved in the Harlem Renaissance of the 1920s.
-He had a broad appreciation for black artists, musicians and writers, and worked to heighten awareness in the wider society of their creativity.
-In 1922, he published a landmark anthology The Book of American Negro Poetry, with a "Preface" that celebrated the power of black expressive culture.
+He had a broad appreciation for Black artists, musicians and writers, and worked to heighten awareness in the wider society of their creativity.
+In 1922, he published a landmark anthology The Book of American Negro Poetry, with a "Preface" that celebrated the power of Black expressive culture.
 He compiled and edited the anthology The Book of American Negro Spirituals, which was published in 1925.

 He continued to publish his own poetry as well.
 Johnson's collection God's Trombones: Seven Negro Sermons in Verse (1927) is considered most important.
-He demonstrated that black folk life could be the material of serious poetry.
+He demonstrated that Black folk life could be the material of serious poetry.
 He also comments on the violence of racism in poems such as "Fragment", which portrays slavery as against both God's love and God's law.